MAN Truck & Bus

 MAN Truck & Bus is relying on electric drive to bring more sustainability to its fleet.
 However, research is also under way into hydrogen fuel cells.

-The road to the future is clearly defined at MAN Truck & Bus: “MAN is accelerating its transformation and taking huge steps towards emission-free drive technologies.
+At MAN Truck & Bus, the road to the future is clearly defined: “MAN is accelerating its transformation and taking huge steps towards emission-free drive technologies.
 The focus at MAN and within the TRATON Group is clearly on battery electric drives,” says MAN CEO Alexander Vlaskamp.
-The tremendous importance that the company places on climate protection is also clear from the 2021 Sustainability Report that MAN submitted to the UN Global Compact at the beginning of June 2022.
+The tremendous importance that the company places on climate protection is also clear from the 2021 Sustainability Report, which MAN submitted to the UN Global Compact at the beginning of June 2022.
 On the basis of this, the truck and bus manufacturer has officially embedded the topic of sustainability in its corporate strategy for the first time in its history.

-There is a clear timetable for products too: from 2024, MAN intends to series produce heavy e-trucks in Munich.
-The battery electric MAN eTGM (approx. 190 km range) is already in use on the city streets of eleven European countries.
+There is a clear timetable for products as well: MAN intends to series produce heavy e-trucks in Munich from 2024.
+The battery electric MAN eTGM (with a range of around 190 kilometres) is already in use on the city streets of eleven European countries.
 Furthermore, 2025 will see the start of large-scale in-house mass production of battery packs in Nuremberg, representing an investment of € 100 million over five years for the long-established company.
 That investment is boosted by a technology grant of € 30 million from the Free State of Bavaria.
 “We’re building an e-mobility cluster in Bavaria.
 The capacities of the plants in Munich and Nuremberg are matched to each other,” explains Ulrich Zimmer, Senior Vice President Production Powertrain at MAN.

 Hydrogen fuel for the “Bavarian fleet”